samboy/MaraDNS/README.md

 I wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.

-Now that I have been furloughed during the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua to customize DNS replies.
+Since being furloughed during the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua to customize DNS replies.

+Versions of some MaraDNS programs compiled as Windows binaries (without needing Cygwin or another POSIX emulation library) are in the folder maradns-win32/

 ## Table of contents